vuejs-templates/webpack/docs/backend.md

 # Integrating with Backend Framework

 If you are building a purely-static app (one that is deployed separately from the backend API), then you probably don't even need to edit `config.js`.
-However, if you want to integrate this template with an existing backend framework, e.g. Rails/Django/Laravel, which comes with their own project structures. `config.js` exposes some common options that allows you to configure the Webpack output so that when you run `npm run build`, the assets are generated in the right place.
+However, if you want to integrate this template with an existing backend framework, e.g. Rails/Django/Laravel, which comes with their own project structures, you can edit `config.js` to directly generate front-end assets into your backend project.

 Let's take a look at the default `config.js`: